 Inside a timber frame with an oil-blackened edge, the abstract grass work suggests a quintessential Australian landscape - the wooded grassland shaped by early Aborigines’ systematic use of fire to regenerate growth across their lands.
 The condensed size of the field draws close attention to these pastoral roots, with the artworks title and fertility suggesting a wider resource rich territory hidden within the land, as newly discovered oil reserves are added to the asset list.

-Ringed with black oil, this native grass and timber artwork depicts the quintessential Australian landscape - the wooded grassland shaped by early Aborigines’ systematic use of fire in their colonisation of the Continent.
-It refers to settler occupation, pastoral roots, and a resource rich territory with newly discovered oil reserves adding to the asset list.
-Where the phrase 'black gold' can relate to territorial and economic assets, specific resources (oil/coal/diamonds/truffles/coffee), fair trade, and to racial tensions, politics, wealth and power, the title also refers to the artwork's formal abstract content.
-Within the deep black oil canvas, in tiny lettering, the word 'ART' tracks around the four sides of a golden pine frame.
+The phrase 'black gold' relates to territorial and economic assets, specific resources (oil/coal/diamonds/truffles/coffee), fair trade, racial tensions, wealth and power.
+The artwork includes art on that list.
+In tiny lettering, the word 'ART' tracks around the four sides of a golden pine frame.
 As the interior growth expands beyond the frame, the refrain of ‘art follows commerce’ comes into play; cultural capital at risk of being subsumed by prolific growth.
 In dry seasons, the verdant sward turns gold, making Black Gold a nugget with a wealth of new metaphors.